webdriverio/appium-boilerplate/README.md

 # Appium Boilerplate

-**NOTE:** This boilerplate is for Webdriver V7 where the tests are written with `async`/`await` and TypeScript.
-If you need a boilerplate for sync mode then check the following:
+**NOTE:** This boilerplate is for Webdriver V8 where the tests are written with `async`/`await` and TypeScript.
+If you need a boilerplate for older versions, check the following:

-- V7 (TypeScript) please click [here](https://github.com/webdriverio/appium-boilerplate/tree/sync-mode)
-- V6 (JavaScript) please click [here](https://github.com/webdriverio/appium-boilerplate/tree/v6)
-- V5 (JavaScript) please click [here](https://github.com/webdriverio/appium-boilerplate/tree/v5)
+- V7 (JavaScript) please click [here](https://github.com/webdriverio/appium-boilerplate/tree/v7)
-- V4 (JavaScript) please click [here](https://github.com/webdriverio/appium-boilerplate/tree/v4)
+- V7 (TypeScript, sync mode) please click [here](https://github.com/webdriverio/appium-boilerplate/tree/sync-mode)

 Boilerplate project to run Appium tests together with WebdriverIO for: